 Due to this segregation, many young boys conceive that a mere touch or a caress or a pinch or a poke would give them immense pleasure (mental orgasms).
 The pity is that some grownup men also feel the same, despite being married with children.
 This has resulted in the kind of ‘street harassment’ of women in India receive and the terror women face when commuting between their homes and their universities or jobs, threatening women for daring to leave their private spheres.
 Its a form of control over women’s ambitions and lives and such a culture is widespread and gets encouragement with tacit approval by the religions.
 This gives men permission to use women as the target for any excess anger or frustrations they might have.

-In cities like Mumbai and Bangaluru, where boys and girls study, work, play and commute together, the incidence of ‘street harassment’ and incidence of terrorising women are the least.
+In cities like Mumbai and Bangaluru, where boys and girls study, work, play and commute together, the incidents of ‘street harassment’ and incidence of terrorising women are the least.
 In the developed nations, there exist police forces which will swing into action the moment any such incidences are reported.
 There are systems in place to provide social support, shelter, counseling and care for the victim.
 India needs to develop such social security infrastructure to ensure that the women are safe on the streets or any public place.